Twelve-step program: Effectiveness

 Alcoholics Anonymous is the largest of all of the twelve-step programs (from which all other twelve-step programs are derived), followed by Narcotics Anonymous; the majority of twelve-step members are recovering from addiction to alcohol or other drugs.
 The majority of twelve-step programs, however, address illnesses other than substance addiction.
 For example, the third-largest twelve-step program, Al-Anon, assists family members and friends of people who have alcoholism and other addictions.
 About twenty percent of twelve-step programs are for substance addiction recovery, the other eighty percent address a variety of problems from debt to depression.
 It would be an error to assume the effectiveness of twelve-step methods at treating problems in one domain translates to all or to another domain.

 A 2020 Cochrane review of Alcoholics Anonymous showed that participation in AA resulted in more alcoholics being abstinent from alcohol and for longer periods of time than cognitive behavioral therapy and motivational enhancement therapy, and as effective as these in other measures.
 The 2020 review did not compare twelve step programs to the use of disulfiram or naltrexone, though some patients did receive these medications.
 These medications are considered the standard of care in alcohol use disorder treatment among medical experts and have demonstrated efficacy in randomized-controlled trials in promoting alcohol abstinence.
-A systematic review published in 2017 found that twelve-step programs for reducing illicit drug use are neither better nor worse than other interventions.
+A systematic review published in 2017 found that twelve-step programs for reducing illicit drug use are neither better nor worse than other interventions, though the researchers behind the review noted the weakness of most of the studies analyzed, which may lead to interpretations of their results that did not accurately reflect the actual picture.

 Criticism

-In the past, some medical professionals have criticized 12-step programs as "a cult that relies on God as the mechanism of action" and as lacking any experimental evidence in favor of its efficacy.
-Ethical and operational issues had prevented robust randomized controlled trials from being conducted comparing 12-step programs directly to other approaches.
-More recent studies employing non-randomized and quasi-experimental studies have shown 12-step programs provide similar benefit compared to motivational enhancement therapy (MET) and cognitive behavioral therapy (CBT), and were more effective in producing continuous abstinence and remission compared to these approaches.
+Some medical professionals have criticized twelve-step programs as "a cult that relies on God as the mechanism of action" and as lacking any experimental evidence in favor of its efficacy.
+Ethical and operational issues had prevented robust randomized controlled trials from being conducted comparing twelve-step programs directly to other approaches.
+More recent studies employing non-randomized and quasi-experimental studies have shown twelve-step programs provide similar benefit compared to motivational enhancement therapy (MET) and cognitive behavioral therapy (CBT), and were more effective in producing continuous abstinence and remission compared to these approaches.